 Can my friend use my CAS number?

-No. Your CAS number is unique to you.
+No. Your CAS number is unique to you and cannot be used by anyone else.

 Does receiving my CAS number mean that I will definitely get a visa?